kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 12. [Post-Launch Tasks](#post-launch-tasks)
 13. [Conclusion](#conclusion)

-<a name="wordpress"></a>
+<a name="wordpress" title="go to the wordpress section of this article"></a>
 ### Goodbye, WordPress...
 My initial plan was to design the site on top of WordPress while severely limiting its role on the front-end.
 WordPress would oversee the back-end (manage data, optimize SQL, etc.) but do little in terms of managing any JavaScript and CSS.
 That would be my job, particularly the JavaScript.

 WordPress manages its internal JS libraries in a way that kept me from controlling the JavaScript the way I wanted to (more about that in a future blog post).
 I probably could have lived with this but chose to be anal-retentive about it and moved away from WordPress.

-<a name="jekyll"></a>
+<a name="jekyll" title="go to the jekyll section of this article"></a>
 ### ...Hello, Jekyll
 If you're a consistent GitHub user, you're probably familiar with [Jekyll](http://jekyllrb.com/), the blog-aware static site generator.
 [GitHub Pages](http://pages.github.com/) give Jekyll its underlying HTML structure, so the word "Jekyll" is regularly thrown around in GitHub circles.

 I've created HTML site templates and applied them to the site content.
-The templates contain [Liquid markup](http://liquidmarkup.org/), a templating language with some logic under its hood.
-All posts are written in [Markdown](http://daringfireball.net/projects/markdown/).
+The templates contain [Liquid markup](http://liquidmarkup.org/, "visit the liquid markup page"), a templating language with some logic under its hood.
+All posts are written in [Markdown](http://daringfireball.net/projects/markdown/, "visit the markdown documentation page").

 Whenever I run `jekyll build` from the command line while in my project folder, Jekyll outputs a static, production-ready copy of the site.
 Logic created by the template/Liquid combo generates the content the way I tell it to.